Who are we?

 Tenants

-We collect information about you to manage your tenancy, manage your account, and process your applications.
-If you agree we may email you about other services we think might be of interest to you.
+If you are a tenant in a property managed by the RF then we collect information about you to manage your tenancy, manage your account, and process your applications.
+If you agree we may email you about other services, we think might be of interest to you.

 If you are interested in renting a property from Waddesdon we will hold your details on a prospective tenancy list to provide you with information about suitable properties when they become available.
-You have a right at any time to stop us from contacting you for marketing purposes or from giving your information to any third parties as detailed above.
+You have a right at any time to opt out of contact from us for marketing purposes or from giving your information to any third parties as detailed above.

 Grant applicants and recipients